-WHAT CAN WE EXPECT OF YOUR NEW SHOW – WHERE DO YOUR MEMOIRS START AND END?
+TELL US ABOUT “THE ECHO OF A NOISE”?
+WHERE DO YOUR MEMOIRS START AND END?
 AND WHAT ARE SOME THINGS THAT MIGHT SURPRISE US?

 It’s the first time I’ve ventured onto a stage ‘unpowdered’!
 No security blankets of wigs, lipsticks, politics or punchlines.
 Just the story behind the stories.

-I suppose it starts and ends with now – looking back at 71 and looking forward to 72.
+I suppose it starts and ends with now – looking back and looking forward.
 I find many surprises in the reactions of audiences.

 It is probably the most universal thing I have ever written, as everyone shares a father, a mother, a childhood, dreams, pain and joy – in different ways to mine.
 Yet my story seems to have many windows for people to look through and see their own view.